SkaziBavaria/VBoxVMasService/README.md

 | `-DaysOfWeek` | (optional) The days of the week to run the scheduled task (for the Weekly trigger). | N/A|`"Sunday"`, `"Monday"`, `"Tuesday"`, `"Wednesday"`, `"Thursday"`, `"Friday"`, `"Saturday"`
 | `-WeeksInterval`| (optional) The number of weeks between runs (for the Weekly trigger).|`1`|Any positive integer|

+### Additional Settings
+The script includes a few additional settings to control the task's behavior in case of failure, execution time limit, and battery power:

+- `RestartInterval`: The time interval to wait before restarting a failed task.
+Default is 5 minutes.
+- `RestartCount`: The number of times to attempt to restart the task if it fails.
+Default is 3.
+- `ExecutionTimeLimit`: The maximum time allowed for the task to run.
+Default is 365 days.
+- `AllowStartIfOnBatteries`: If set, the task can start even if the system is on battery power.

+These settings are currently hardcoded in the script, but you can modify them directly in the script if you need different values.

 ### Examples:
 1. Start the task at startup: